Counting intersection numbers of closed geodesics on Shimura curves: Overview of the paper

 \begin{definition} An \textit{embedding} of $\qordD$ into $\Ord$ is a ring homomorphism $\phi:\qordD\rightarrow\Ord$.
 Call the embedding \textit{optimal} if it does not extend to an embedding of a larger order into $\Ord$.
 Note that if $D$ is a fundamental discriminant, then all embeddings of $\qordD$ into $\Ord$ are optimal. \end{definition}

-When $D<0$, call the embedding $\phi$ \textit{positive definite} if $\iota(\phi(\sqrt{D}))_{2,1}>0$, and \textit{negative definite} otherwise.
-This notion corresponds to whether the first root of $\iota(\phi(\sqrt{D}))$ (defined similarly to hyperbolic case) lies in the upper half plane or not.
+When $D<0$, call the embedding $\phi$ \textit{positive definite} if $\iota(\phi(\sqrt{D}))_{2,1}>0$ (the lower left entry of the matrix is positive), and \textit{negative definite} otherwise.
+This notion corresponds to whether the first root of $\iota(\phi(\sqrt{D}))$ (defined similarly to the hyperbolic case) lies in the upper half plane or not.
 While the individual definitenesses depend on the choice of $\iota$, whether two optimal embeddings of negative discriminants have the same or opposite definiteness is independent of $\iota$.

-If $\phi,\phi'$ are optimal embeddings, we define them to be equivalent if there exists $r\in\Ord_{N=1}$ such that
+If $\phi,\phi'$ are optimal embeddings, we define them to be equivalent if there exists $x\in\Ord^1$ such that

 Denote the equivalence class of $\phi$ by $[\phi]$.
 The notion of equivalence can be extended to pairs of optimal embeddings as follows:

 For a fixed discriminant $D$, define $\Emb(\Ord, D)$ to be the set of equivalence classes of optimal embeddings of $\qordD$ into $\Ord$, which is a finite set (see Proposition \ref{prop:countembD}).